shashwat-9/DevOps/Kubernetes/Notes/Module2.md

 	parallelism=n
  ```
  - The concept is simple, parallelism defines the number of pods that can run concurrently, and completion marks the number of pods that should complete their execution, irrespective of parallelism.
- - To create job, we can use `kubectl create job jobname --image=imagename -- date`, not sure about the `-- date`
+ - To create job, we can use `kubectl create job jobname --image=imagename -- date`
  - `kubectl get jobs,pods`, lists jobs and pods both
  - After the resouce application is completed, we can use the `kubectl delete job jobname`.
 And likewise, for pod.
  - To do advanced configs in kubernetes, we can generate the yaml files for the required cmd, and tweak the required params there in the yaml.